johnpapa/vscode-winteriscoming/README.md

 # Winter is Coming

-This extension for Visual Studio Code adds two themes titled "Winter is Coming".
+This extension for Visual Studio Code adds themes titled "Winter is Coming".
 There are dark, dark blue, and light themes.

 ![Winter is Coming](images/winter.jpg)